 Medicaid determines an individual’s household based on their plan to file a tax return, regardless of whether or not he or she actual files a return at the end of the year.
 Medicaid also does not require people to file a federal income tax return in previous years.

-For each individual applying for coverage, Medicaid looks at whether he or she plans to be:
+For each individual applying for coverage, Medicaid looks at whether they plan to be:

 - a tax filer